PM-Auth2-Gateway/iOS-SDK/README.md

 ``` swift
 let authPM = AuthPM(appId: 'YOUR_APP_ID', deepLinkingScheme: 'YOUR_URL_SCHEME')
 ```
-After all of this operations call:
+After all of this operations call this function in your ViewController `viewDidLoad`.
 ``` swift
 AuthPM.getAuthButton()
 ```
-function in your ViewController `viewDidLoad` function.

 ## Details